taylort7147/amazing-grace-pdx/tutorial/description-website-code.md

 ### How are the scripts hosted?

-The scripts are hosted via the *GitHub Pages* for this project, located at https://taylort7147.github.io/amazing-grace-pdx. *GitHub Pages* must be enabled in the project settings for this to work.
+The scripts are hosted via the *GitHub Pages* for this project , located at https://taylort7147.github.io/amazing-grace-pdx. *GitHub Pages* must be enabled in the project settings for this to work.